 Self Defense Equipment

 This one is pretty self explanatory.
 Have a firearm (or preferably firearm(s)) ready.
 Also, grab yourself a superb knife.
 I recommended my favorite one here.

 KNOW HOW TO USE YOUR SELF DEFENSE TOOLS.
 Don’t buy a gun and leave it in your closet for five years.
 Get out there and practice.
 If you have a knife or bat, look up videos on YouTube of how to use them efficiently.

 Remember to always have them geared up and maintained.
 That way, they are ready to go when you are.
 Clean out your guns regularly and ensure you sharpen your knife as the months go by.

 Make sure you’re in peak physical shape or working toward it as part of your prepping plan.
 It will be a lot harder for you to survive, especially while bugging out, if you aren’t in shape.

 I like to do weightlifting.
-But I’ve taken up running to improve my cardio and make my endurance better as per my prepping outline.
-That way, I’ll be able to travel better on foot if the situation arises where I have too.
+But I’ve taken up running to improve my cardio and improve my endurance as per my prepping outline.
+That way, I’ll be able to travel better on foot if the situation arises where I have to.

 Learn Basic Skills

 For prepping, you need to have some specific skills to truly be prepared.
 The top 3 are hunting, camping, and fishing.